-As like as the first baseman and the second baseman, the work of the third baseman is to defend the third base and do the other basic functions.
+As the first baseman and the second baseman, the work of the third baseman is to defend the third base and do the other basic functions.
 The position is also very important.
-That is because most of the batsman are right handed and they hit the ball on the third base mostly.
+That is because most of the batsmen are right-handed and they hit the ball on the third base mostly.
 As a result, the third baseman needs to be very careful all the time and skillful enough to keep the run low.

 The shortstop is another important position that stays between the second and the third base.
-If the batter hit the ball on the left side of the field, the shortstop tries to retrieve it when the second baseman keeps the second base covered.
-If the ball goes in the right side of the field, the second baseman goes for the ball and the shortstop cover the second base.
+If the batter hits the ball on the left side of the field, the shortstop tries to retrieve it when the second baseman keeps the second base covered.
+If the ball goes on the right side of the field, the second baseman goes for the ball and the shortstop covers the second base.
 Like the third baseman, he also needs to retrieve a lot of ball during the game.